Table of Contents

 Arguments against

-It's generally considered bad form to criticize something without looking at it, despite it being a common sight on the internet due to the bandwagon effect.
-When you give baseless critique, you'll be asked to actually look at it.
-However, if you give your critique after looking at it, being told that you didn't have to look when you didn't like it feels bewildering, which forms the following loop:
+Despite the popularity of bandwagon hatred, it's considered bad form to criticize something without looking at it, thus why people who give baseless critique are told to actually look at it.
+However, when you give valid critique after looking at it, being told that you shouldn't look if you didn't like it would feel bewildering, especially if you looked at it first-hand instead or partake in hate-watching.

 「Don't like, don't look!」 → Criticize w/o looking ↑ ↓ Criticize after looking ← 「Don't criticize w/o looking!」